liman4u/order_delivery_backend/readme.md

 ```
 - Tests can also be run separately by running[from the project's root folder] "composer test" when the docker container is up and running

-- In case the install.sh does not seem to be runnable, use chmod 400 install.sh
+- In case the start.sh does not seem to be runnable, use chmod 400 start.sh

  **Features**